 Calculated radius

-The calculated radius folder contains the values of the coverage and/or simulation radiuses calculated for the event generation when set to non-correlated (See ANNEX 13:).
+The calculated radius folder contains the values of the coverage and/or simulation radii calculated for the event generation when set to non-correlated (See ANNEX 13:).

 Intermodulation results

 iRSS intermodulation folder (Figure 248) with as many iRSSintermod vector for each combinatory couple in case there are more than one interfering link and one vector for the sum.